-> If you have a technical issue, call us at 877-558-0090.
-We can help you get your video visit working using MyChart or, if necessary, another video app like Zoom.
+If you have a technical issue, call us at 877-558-0090.
+We can help you get your video visit working using MyChart or, if necessary, another video platform like Doximity.

 What happens if my video visit is disconnected?

-You should be able to reconnect by navigating back to your appointment on MyChart or dialing back in to the Zoom call.
+You should be able to reconnect by navigating back to your appointment on MyChart or selecting the video link to join into the Doximity call.
 If you can't reconnect, contact your provider's office for help.

 Can I cancel or reschedule a video visit?